List of ambassadors of Poland to Bulgaria

 The Republic of Poland Ambassador to Bulgaria is the Poland's foremost diplomatic representative in Bulgaria, and in charge of the Polish diplomatic mission in Sofia.

 As with all Poland Ambassadors, the ambassador to Bulgaria is nominated by the President of Poland and confirmed by the Prime Minister and Parliamentary Commission of the Foreign Affairs.
 The ambassador serves at the pleasure of the president, and enjoys full diplomatic immunity.

-The Embassy of Poland is located in Sofia, additionally there is Honorary Consulate located in Nesebar.
+The Embassy of Poland in Bulgaria is located in Sofia; additionally, there is an Honorary Consulate located in Nesebar.